 Reinventing the wheel

-Love it or hate it, Marcel Duchamp's urinal revolutionised modern culture in 1917.
-Did the 20th century's cleverest artist play a great joke on history, asks Jonathan Jones
+1917.
+Did the 20th century's cleverest artist play a great joke on

 Marcel Duchamp's Fountain, 1917.
 Photograph: © Succession Marcel Duchamp/ Paris and DACS, London 2007